 An invasion of one's privacy could raise one of the following claims in tort law:

 Most U.S. jurisdictions allow civil lawsuits for the claim of invasion of privacy, the specifics of which are largely controlled by state laws.

 A reasonable expectation of privacy is a right that we Americans hold very dear.
-We expect a certain degree of privacy in our homes, offices, and in the U.S. mail, but when that privacy gets violated, you may need to take legal steps.
+We expect a certain degree of confidentiality and privacy in our homes, offices, and in the U.S. mail, but when that privacy gets violated, you may need to take legal steps.
 If you believe your privacy or confidentiality was breached, particularly in a criminal case, contact a local criminal defense attorney to find out how he or she can help.